-ER: - going back in for your partner, what's kind of going through your mind at this point?
+ER: - going back in your apartment, what's kind of going through your mind at this point?
+Returning and seeing the -

-JH: I'm just living in a surreal moment, like that was a tornado that just hit that has just destroyed everything around me.
-I've been a part of a couple of disaster reliefs before, of like helping out with Tuscaloosa tornado and my hometown Prybil tornado.
+JH: At this point, I'm just living in a surreal moment, like that was a tornado that just hit, this just destroyed everything around me.
+I've been a part of a couple of disaster reliefs before, of like helping out with Tuscaloosa tornado and my hometown Prattville's tornado.
 Not being affected by it at first, or not being affected in one of the tornadoes, it was a different picture.
-But now being affected, it's like I'm one of the victims here that was destroyed by the tornado, and now I'm living the moment of I need to get everything situated and stuff.
-I was just looking around, trying to help everyone out that I could - knowing the past of what I've helped out with tornadoes - to make sure if they needed anything.
+But now being affected, it's like I'm one of the victims here that was destroyed by the tornado, and now I'm living the moment of, I need to get everything situated and stuff.
+I was just looking around, trying to help everyone out that I could - knowing the past of what I've helped out with tornadoes - make sure if they needed anything.
 It was just a different moment of a different picture, I guess.
 Going back and seeing everything that I looked over for almost a year, and that apartment being destroyed or being ridden out.
-Just everything around me in shambles and different elements of the land in general, being ripped apart, just things I've normally been seeing completely ripped off, and tons of emergency vehicles everywhere wasn't a picture I was expecting to paint.
+Just everything around me in shambles and different elements of the land in general, being ripped apart, just things I've normally been seeing completely ripped off, and tons of emergency vehicles everywhere, wasn't a picture I was expecting to paint.

 ER: Yes.
 If you think back to what you were doing prior to the tornado, you weren't, you didn't seem that concerned at the time about the weather.
-I think even at one point you were like, "Well, this is Alabama."
-Or "This is tornadoes, yes, we have these warnings."
+I think even at one point you were like, "Well, this is Alabama," or "This is tornadoes, yes, we have these warnings."

 JH: Yes.
 I was just thinking beforehand, I was like, "This is just a tornado.
 It's not going to hit."
-It's we've had these warnings our whole life like they're nothing to be a big deal about.
-They're just a normal.
-Maybe once a month we expect them.
+We've had these warnings my whole life like they're nothing to be a big deal about.
+They're just a normal, like once a month we expect them.
 Then now having the effect of it actually hitting me, I'm like, "Okay.
-Tornadoes are actually a major keen than you need to look out for."
+Tornadoes are actually a major [key?] and they need to be looked out for."
 Now, ever since the tornado, every time I hear a warning or some sort of watch, I'm always a lot more alert, looking into it a lot more, usually taking pre-precautions way earlier instead of waiting five minutes before a storm hits me, and looking out like, "Okay.
 This could hit me again, and I could destroy everything again."
 We're just back to square one of it taking everything.